Treatment Options

 Rehabilitative Exercise Therapy

-Part of being actively involved in one's care also requires patients to be active!
-When injury occurs, the body reacts in a way to protect itself from further damage.
-Usually, this results in surrounding tissues tightening up, while other tissues begin to compensate for loss of function and mobility of the injured area.
-Once the injury is treated and begins healing, it's important to begin returning the joint and the supporting musculature back to its proper function and range of motion.
-Rehab exercises play a crucial role in recovery!
-Certain exercises, stretches, and mobilizations act to strengthen weakened musculature, activate muscles that aren't firing or functioning properly, and even tone down muscles that are overactive.
+Being actively involved in one's own care requires patients to take an active role!
+When an injury occurs, the body naturally responds to protect itself from further damage.
+This often leads to surrounding tissues tightening up, while other tissues compensate for the loss of function and mobility in the injured area.
+After the injury has been treated and begins to heal, it is essential to work on restoring the joint and the supporting muscles to their proper function and range of motion.
+Rehabilitation exercises are key to this recovery process!
+Specific exercises, stretches, and mobilizations help to strengthen weakened muscles, activate those that aren't functioning properly, and relax overactive muscles.

 Decompression/Flexion-Distraction